actions-marketplace-validations/lucianofedericopereira_sigilmd/README.md

 This project does exactly one thing and has done it the same way since 2026.
 <!--/-->

+The table declarations aren't shown live above: a declare block's body sits on its *own* lines between the opening and closing marker, so it doesn't get the same one-line treatment and would render as plain visible text (`version = "1.4.2"` etc.) if pasted in unfenced here.
+That's also why tables you don't want visible on the page belong in an external `config` TOML file instead of inline (see "External config" below) — inline declarations are the trade-off you make for keeping everything in one file.

-Table declarations are untouched; only the two reference markers gained content and a closing `<!--/-->`.
-Running `sigilmd` again on the "after" file is a no-op — it's already up to date.
+Running `sigilmd` again on the fully-applied file is a no-op — it's already up to date.
 (This exact before/after pair is `t/fixtures/demo/`, checked byte-for-byte in CI, so the docs can't drift from actual behavior.)

 (The extra space after `<!--` and before `-->` above keeps these illustrative snippets from being picked up as real markers — the scanner